J-D-J123/GuessingNumberGame/README.md

-# GuessingNumberGame
+# Guessing Number Game

-a number guessing game in python
+this program represents a number guessing game in python where the user guesses a number between 1-100 and automatically scores your score